Sebastien-Le/SensoryDataScience/chapters/chapter1.md

   </h2>
   <div class="content">

 <p>The code lines below demonstrate how Multiple Factor Analysis is weighted and give an understanding of what a weighted PCA is.
 Of course, the FactoMineR package's MFA function can also provide various graphical representations, including groups, or a partial representation of individuals.
 These representations aid in comprehending the common and distinct structures of diverse data tables measured on the same set of statistical individuals.
+The main challenge of using MFA is in creating groups of variable and selecting their status as either active or illustrative.
 </p>

 <codeblock id="01_91">